 Merchant Agreement

 This Merchant Agreement ("Agreement") is entered into between Castle Group LLC d/b/a Logosive ("Logosive," "we," "us," or "our") and the individual or entity identified in the registration process ("you," "your," or "Organizer") and governs your use of Logosive's payment processing and related services.
+This Agreement governs your use of Logosive's payment processing, whether as an Organizer collecting payments or as a Participant receiving proceeds (including Debaters and Hosts).

 1. Definitions